sylvainbx/rust-book-fr/FRENCH/src/ch15-02-deref.md

 <!--
-The only difference between Listing 15-7 and Listing 15-6 is that here we set `y` to be an instance of a box pointing to the value in `x` rather than a reference pointing to the value of `x`.
+The only difference between Listing 15-7 and Listing 15-6 is that here we set `y` to be an instance of a box pointing to a copied value of `x` rather than a reference pointing to the value of `x`.
 In the last assertion, we can use the dereference operator to follow the box’s pointer in the same way that we did when `y` was a reference.
 Next, we’ll explore what is special about `Box<T>`